Difference Between EPF and CPF

 Employees are eligible to draw down funds at the age of 55 from the CPF account.

-At the age of 65 years, the employee under this scheme generally starts receiving monthly payouts from the CPF savings account.
+At the age of 65 years, the employee under this scheme starts receiving monthly payouts from the CPF savings account.

 Main Differences Between EPF and CPF